Hardgainer Knowledge Base

 1–2 weeks at MAV level are enough for a peak phase.
 Afterwards, fatigue should be managed actively – either through a deload or a reset to Maintenance Volume (MV), before starting a new build cycle.

-Wrong.
-Growth = Stimulus × Recovery – not sets × ego.
-Quality beats quantity: mechanical tension close to failure (RIR 1–2), clean technique and plannable progression inside the SRA window.
-Work from MEV → MAV, avoid junk volume, deload when needed.
-More on this in the article: Myth #2.
+Growth comes from stimulus and recovery, not sets times ego.
+Mechanical tension close to failure (RIR 1–2), clean technique and plannable progression inside the SRA window.
+Work from MEV towards MAV, avoid junk volume and deload when needed.

 Form is rendered by WordPress.